 - In a small bowl whisked together the sugar and cinnamon for the cinnamon sugar coating.

-Form the dough into balls of about 1.5 tablespoons in size, then roll in the cinnamon sugar coating.
+- Form the dough into balls of about 1.5 tablespoons in size, then roll in the cinnamon sugar coating and flatten slightly

-- Bake for about 7-9 minutes until the tops look almost set.
+- Bake for about 8-10 minutes until the tops look just set.